ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 message contains the following parameters:

 * `batch_selector`: The "batch selector", which encodes parameters used to determine the batch being aggregated.
-The value depends on the query type for the task:
+The value depends on the batch mode for the task:

-    * For time_interval tasks, the request specifies the batch interval.
+    * For time-interval tasks, the request specifies the batch interval.

-    * For fixed_size tasks, the request specifies the batch ID.
+    * For leader-selected tasks, the request specifies the batch ID.

-  The indicated query type MUST match the task's query type.
+  The indicated batch mode MUST match the task's batch mode.
 Otherwise, the Helper MUST abort with "invalidMessage".

 * `agg_param`: The opaque aggregation parameter for the VDAF being executed.